-- (a) Pressure testing required under Section 1726.6 shall be conducted according to the following parameters: - (1) Pressure testing shall be conducted with a liquid unless the Division approves pressure testing with gas.
+(a) Pressure testing required under Section 1726.6 shall be conducted according to the following parameters:

+(1) Pressure testing shall be conducted with a liquid unless the Division approves pressure testing with gas.

-- (2) If pressure testing will be conducted with a liquid that contains additive other than brine, corrosion inhibitors, or biocides, then the operator shall consult with the Division regarding the contents of the liquid prior to commencing testing. - (2) The wellbore shall be filled with a stable column of fluid that is free of excess gasses. - (3) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure that is no greater than 230 percent of the maximum allowable injection pressure with an accuracy within one percent of the maximum allowable injection pressure. - (4) Pressure tests shall be conducted at an initial test pressure of at least 115 percent of the maximum allowable injection pressure at the wellhead. - (5) The pressure test shall be continuous for one hour.
-A pressure test is successful if the pressure gauge does not show more than a 10 percent decline from the initial test pressure in the first 30 minutes, and does not show more than a 2 percent decline from the pressure after the first 30 minutes in the second 30 minutes. - (b) The Division may modify the testing parameters on a case-by-case basis if, in the Division's judgement, the modification is necessary to ensure an effective test of the integrity of the casing.
+(2) If pressure testing will be conducted with a liquid that contains additive other than brine, corrosion inhibitors, or biocides, then the operator shall consult with the Division regarding the contents of the liquid prior to commencing testing.

+(2) The wellbore shall be filled with a stable column of fluid that is free of excess gasses.

+(3) Pressure tests shall be recorded and a calibrated gauge shall be used that can record a pressure with an accuracy within one percent of the maximum allowable injection pressure.

+(4) Pressure tests shall be conducted at an initial test pressure of at least 115 percent of the maximum allowable injection pressure at the wellhead.

+(5) The pressure test shall be continuous for one hour.
+A pressure test is successful if the pressure gauge does not show more than a 10 percent decline from the initial test pressure in the first 30 minutes, and does not show more than a 2 percent decline from the pressure after the first 30 minutes in the second 30 minutes.

+(b) The Division may modify the testing parameters on a case-by-case basis if, in the Division's judgment, the modification is necessary to ensure an effective test of the integrity of the casing.

 Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.
+Reference: Sections 3106, 3180, 3181, 3220 and 3403.5, Public Resources Code.